kholia/pico-sdr/README.md

 Using RP2040 / Raspberry Pi Pico as a software-defined radio receiver.

-See the [blog post](https://blog.porucha.net/2024/pico-sdr/) for more informatiom.
+See the [blog post](https://blog.porucha.net/2024/pico-sdr/) for more information.
+Older code the article is mostly referring to can be found in the branch `old`.

 ## Circuit